rich-howell/rich-howell/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on an application to collect [https://github.com/BonzaOwl/WeatherCollector][weather data]!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Microsoft SQL Server Intergration Services
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Micrsofot SQL Server
-- 📫 How to reach me: ...
+- 📫 How to reach me: Twitter
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to paint minitures and follow a vegan diet ☘

 ### Connect with me: